flokk.

 Pilatus Cogwheel Railway from Alpnachstad

 Board the world's steepest cogwheel railway at Alpnachstad, reached in 30 minutes by boat from Lucerne's pier, for a thrilling ascent through forest and cliff faces to the summit at 2,132 meters.
-Kids
+Kids are wide-eyed the whole way up, and older children love sitting at the front carriage to watch the track disappear beneath them.

 adventure